gbrough/battleship/README.md

 -

 Requirements:
-- 5 different names and sizes
+- Should functions/dictionary go inside of class
 - Check if ship can fit with that orientation and location

 Teaching: